Flexographic Plate Technology: Conventional Solvent Plates versus Digital Solvent Plates

 How to Cite:

-Gilbert, E. D. & Lee, F., (2008) “Flexographic Plate Technology: Conventional Solvent Plates versus Digital Solvent Plates”, The Journal of Technology, Management, and Applied Engineering 24(3).
+Gilbert, E. D. & Lee, F., (2008) “Flexographic Plate Technology: Conventional Solvent Plates versus Digital Solvent Plates”, Journal of Industrial Technology 24(3).